ToolJet/ToolJet/docs/versioned_docs/version-2.18.0/data-sources/mongodb.md

 Please make sure the host/ip of the database is accessible from your VPC if you have self-hosted ToolJet.
 If you are using ToolJet cloud, please whitelist our IP.

-To add a new MongoDB, click on the `+` button on data sources panel at the left-bottom corner of the app editor.
-Select MongoDB from the modal that pops up.
+To establish a connection with the MongoDB data source, click on the `+Add new data source` button located on the query panel or navigate to the [Data Sources](https://docs.tooljet.com/docs/data-sources/overview) page from the ToolJet dashboard.

 ToolJet requires the following to connect to your MongoDB.